 Examples from life include these sad stories:

-1. Families mortgaging their homes or going bankrupt from pouring money into treatment programs.
-The eating disorder person promised to make it work for the third or fourth time and refuses to cooperate or leaves.
+- Families mortgaging their homes or going bankrupt from pouring money into treatment programs.
+The eating-disordered person promises to make it work for the third or fourth time and refuses to cooperate or leave.

-2. Friends and family members pouring time and money into rescuing the eating disordered person from situtations she can't cope with:
+- Friends and family members pouring time and money into rescuing the eating-disordered person from situations she can't cope with:

-3. Friends and family suffering worry or embarrassment when she doesn't show up for scheduled event or does show up and acts like a hostile or provacative child.
+- Friends and family suffer worry or embarrassment when she doesn't show up for scheduled events or does show up and acts like a hostile or provocative child.

-4. Friends and family losing time, money and hope after loaning or giving money many times for many "fresh starts" that always end in the same kind of failure.
+- Friends and family lose time, money and hope after loaning or giving money many times for many "fresh starts" that always end in the same kind of failure.

-5. Friends and family under severe distress when she continually engages in self destructive behavior.
+- Friends and family are under severe distress when she continually engages in self-destructive behavior.

-6. Friends and family going through agonizing pain, perhaps forever, when she dies.
+- Friends and family going through agonizing pain, perhaps forever when she dies.

-Anorexia and bulimia create a blinding sense of entitlement in a person where she has no real sense of the pain and damage she causes others.
+Anorexia and bulimia create a blinding sense of entitlement in a person who has no real sense of the pain and damage she causes others.
 These illnesses consume the adult potential of the woman, leaving a partially developed child mind bolstered by fantasy, distortions and justified rationalizations.

 Anorexia is a killer.
 It’s an illness that maims or destroys the mind, soul and body of the person with anorexia and the people around her.